harshitpaunikar1/unified-analytics-lead-growth/.github/project-buildup-history.md

 - Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
 The job for the day was to add the minimum JavaScript interactions needed to make the flow understandable so the final result looked a bit more complete.
 The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
 A good chunk of the day went into making the flow feel believable from a user point of view.
 - Deliverable: Ended the day with working interactions in hand, plus a few side notes on what still needed fixing later.
 I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.
+## 2023-04-15 - Day 9: Interactions

+- Task summary: Spent an hour on Sunday afternoon revisiting the config.
+Found a value that was set wrong from an earlier experiment.
+Fixed and committed.
+- Deliverable: Minor but worth doing.